dkim18/ORNL-Code-Sample/README.md

 # Getting Started

-This is code sample that I wrote and this is related in some way to the position(Research Software Engineer for Web Applications-Requisition Id 3117) that I am applying.
-That is why I decided to go with Spring boot framework with data visualization application.

 This sample displays growth chart (child's stature percentile based on age.) based on the following data:<br>
 <a href="https://www.cdc.gov/growthcharts/data/zscore/statage.csv">https://www.cdc.gov/growthcharts/data/zscore/statage.csv/</a>